lichess.org is a free, open-source chess server powered by volunteers and donations.

 Today, Lichess users play more than a million games every day.
 Lichess is one of the most popular chess websites in the world while remaining 100% free.
 Most “free” websites subsist by selling ads or selling user data.
 Others do it by putting all the good stuff behind paywalls.
 Lichess does none of these things and never will.
 With no investors demanding profits, Lichess staff can focus on improving the site as their only goal.

-Despite its humble origins, playing a chess game is far from the only thing you can do on lichess.
+Despite Lichess's humble origins, playing a chess game is far from the only thing you can do on Lichess.
 After finishing a game, you can request computer analysis using the latest Stockfish chess engine and learn from your mistakes or compare your game against a massive database of chess masters’ games.
-You can watch top players battle it out live and discuss the game with your friends; even World Champions play on lichess!
-Players wishing to improve can hire a coach and use real-time collaborative “studies” to share games, positions, annotated variations, and chat.
+You can watch top players battle it out live and discuss the game with your friends; even World Champions play on Lichess!
+Players wishing to improve can hire a coach and use real-time collaborative “studies” to share games, positions, annotated variations and chat.

-A site the size of lichess requires a significant number of people to maintain it.
-It also requires a monetary resources for expenses, such as servers and other hosting.
+A site the size of Lichess requires a significant number of people to maintain it.
+It also requires monetary resources for expenses, such as servers and other hosting services.
 The number of people who have contributed to these things is difficult to count precisely but fall into the following categories:

 If you are interested in organizing or funding special events (tournaments, matches or simultaneous exhibitions) on Lichess, read this.